ufo-language/c-implementation-v1/README.md

 # UFO C implementation

 Plain-vanilla C implementation of UFO.
-(It's not quite ANSI C, but I'd like to get it there.)
+(Currently it uses the C99 standard.
+I kind of want to make it ANSI C, but crikey C99 is so much easier to program in than ANSI C. And every day the C99 codebase grows...)

 Why plain-vanilla C?